envato/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 4.2.2 =

+* Fix for OAuth issues, caused by other plugins that don't check for the existence of a class.
+Namespaced the whole thing to prevent it.

 = 4.2.1 =